Place Royale, Nantes

 Place Royale is a historic square in the city centre of Nantes, France.
-Designed in 1786 by local architectMathurin Crucy, it was constructed in 1790 after the demolition of the medieval ramparts.
+Designed in 1786 by local architect Mathurin Crucy, it was constructed in 1790 after the demolition of the medieval ramparts.
 The square forms the centerpiece of a cohesive neoclassical architectural ensemble built for the occasion.
 At its heart is a monumental fountain, inaugurated in 1865.

 Dedicated to commerce from its inception, Place Royale has hosted notable emporia that remain significant in local memory and continues to serve a mercantile purpose in the 21st century.
 Unlike other royal plazas in France, the square has never featured a monarch’s statue, despite its name.
 It holds symbolic importance in Nantes and is a popular venue for artistic, festive, and political gatherings.

 Severely damaged during World War II, the square was meticulously restored between 1945 and 1961.
 Over time, it became a roundabout for motor vehicles, but a renovation from 2007 to 2011 integrated it into the pedestrian zone of Nantes’ city center.